MISP/misp-book/book-convention/README.md

 ## CoC

 The same code of conduct applies to this book as for the main MISP project.
-As a book can some times be considered the inadvertent sould of a piece of software, please take good care and consideration of our `Code of Conduct`.
+As a book can some times be considered the inadvertent soul of a piece of software, please take good care and consideration of our `Code of Conduct`.
 The CoC [can be read here](https://github.com/MISP/MISP/blob/2.4/code_of_conduct.md).

 ## Example install